...

 Amateur Chef and Boozy Traveling Foodie Extraordinaire

 Heads Up, Singapore!
-Hayop ni Manam is Bringing the Best of Filipino Cuisine to Amoy Street
+Hayop ni Manam Review: Bringing the Best of Filipino Cuisine to Amoy Street

 Get ready for a taste of the Philippines!
 Hayop ni Manam, the much-anticipated brainchild of the group behind the beloved Manila eatery Manam, is finally opening its doors in Singapore.
 This exciting new restaurant promises to be a game-changer for Filipino food in the Lion City, offering a unique blend of classic and contemporary Filipino dishes: I am SO EXCITED…